Click here for our most recent Green Schools’ Newsletter

 What flags do St. Luke’s have so far?

-St. Luke’s have the Litter & Waste flag and also, the flag for Energy.
+St. Luke’s have the Litter & Waste flags for Energy and another for Water.

 What flag are we working towards at the moment?